gongzhang/TikTokenSwift/README.md

 TikTokenSwift is a Swift implementation of OpenAI's Tiktoken tokenizer.

-Currently it supports the following tokenizers: o200k_base cl100k_base p50k_edit
+Currently it supports the following tokenizers:
+- o200k_base
+- cl100k_base
+- p50k_edit
-p50k_base
+- p50k_base
-r50k_base
+- r50k_base
+- gpt2

 It has unicode support and is able to handle UTF-8 encoded character literals ie "\u0001".
+It also supporsts the  disallowed_special while encoding so special strings are treated as normal strings.
+It also supports non-english characters

 ## Usage